-Thomas J. O'Brien, Sabrina Ahmed, Joshua Diolosa, Brian DiRaimondo
+Thomas J. O'Brien, Sabrina Ahmed, Joshua Diolosa, Brian DiRaimondo DIRECTED BY

-Robert Dibella, Darren Wallach
+Robert Dibella, Darren Wallach RUNNING TIME

 Paterson, New Jersey's Art Factory is the ideal location for Christopher Picone's 5-minute indie horror/thriller The Confined.
 The film centers around three entrepreneurs who visit an abandoned hospital aspiring to turn the space into a profitable investment.
 However, once inside they seemingly awaken the dark and sinister spirits lying dormant inside the abandoned ruins and before long their aspirations for success turn into desperation to survive this place where evil once dwelled and may have never left.